Trump's first 100 days: a president's very public education | The Japan Times

 Trump is working at “breakneck speed,” chief of staff Reince Priebus told reporters.
 Sometimes so quickly that his own advisers can’t keep up.

-The president’s declaration last week that his team would release a tax proposal before the 100 day mark startled some in the White House, who scrambled to put together the one-page outline that was released Wednesday.
+The president’s declaration a week ago that his team would release a tax proposal before the 100 day mark startled some in the White House, who scrambled to put together the one-page outline that was released Wednesday.

 The proposal lacks the details about making taxes simpler and more efficient in ways that don’t add to the federal government’s mounting debt.
 Those are core Republican principles that would require lawmakers to eliminate or reduce precious tax breaks enjoyed by millions of people.

-It’s been Trump’s evolution on foreign affairs that’s perhaps been clearest to track.
+It has been Trump’s evolution on foreign affairs that has perhaps been clearest to track.

 Confronted by with photos of injured children, victims of a chemical attack in Syria, Trump quickly pivoted from what he billed as an “America first” policy during the campaign in favor of intervention.